Keystone symbol

-In 2017 the "Keystone Flag" was designed by Tara Stark, a Pennsylvania resident.
+In 2017 the "Keystone Flag" was designed by Tara Stark.
 The flag incorporates the keystone into a tricolor design using the colors on the coat of arms of Pennsylvania as an intentional callback to the symbolism of the existing flag.
 The design gained significant attention on social media, but is not currently adopted.

 The bookplate of the University of Pennsylvania is in the shape of a keystone symbol.
 (Note: See the file File:University of Pennsylvania bookplate.png) The shield of the coat of arms of the Keystone Central School District is shaped like a keystone symbol.

 The seal and burgee of the Erie Yacht Club in Erie, Pennsylvania both have keystone symbols on them.